BrendanNolan/Smart_Ptr/README.md

 to the self-managing size_Ptr class used for reference counting.
-The only method definitions shared between Smart_Ptr and Ptr are the * and -> operators and the bool conversion operator; both Ptr and Smart_Ptr also use the same definition for the gloobal clone function.
+The only method definitions shared between Smart_Ptr and Ptr are the * and -> operators and the bool conversion operator; both Ptr and Smart_Ptr also use the same definition for the global clone function.